Whether you are Starting Out or Starting Over…

 Over the past while I have been talking about what to do when you have an empty room and don’t know where to start.
 I have three great options to get started on the right path – for YOU!

-I covered the first two here use an inspiration image, and here select an area rug which will each get you started on a great design path and help simplify all your other choices.
+I covered the first two on design trends to find your style and selecting an area rug which will each get you started on a great design path and help simplify all your other choices.
 But, saving the best for last, here is one of my favourite approaches.
 As an artist, I love to start a room using artwork as the inspiration.

 To recap, there are several ways we approach an empty room.